Creating an Informed Implementation Strategy for Automatic Squid Jigging through Knowledge Exchange

 Knowledge Exchange Program:

-The Japanese squid jigging industry is one of the oldest and most well-established fisheries targeting squid using this approach.
-Through a mutual third party, we have engaged in an ongoing partnership with Japan Fishing Machine LLC that will enhance the likelihood of establishing successful automatic squid jigging here in the United States.
+The Japanese squid jigging industry is one of the oldest and most well-established fisheries targeting squid using this method.
+Through a mutual third party, we have engaged in an ongoing partnership with Japan Fishing Machine LLC which will enhance the likelihood successfully diversifying the commercial squid fishery here in the United States.
 We have invested in automatic jigging machines used by Japanese fishermen and will be working under the guidance of Japanese squid fishing masters.
-By working directly with these masters here in Rhode Island we will gain the best possible experience and insight to successful automatic squid jigging techniques that we will emulate, apply, and share with our own industry.
-This will ideally allow us create a development plan that will be vital to future at-sea gear trials efforts as it will assist in refining fishing techniques and practices to increase catch rates as well as provide targets for economic viability.
+By working directly with these masters here in Rhode Island we will gain the best possible experience and insight to successful automatic squid jigging techniques that we will emulate, apply, and share with the local industry.
+This will ideally allow us to create a development plan that will be vital to future at-sea gear trials efforts as it will assist in refining fishing techniques and practices to increase catch rates as well as provide targets for economic viability.

 Read the full report for the Fall 2024 gear trials here.